 Here you will find answers to some of the most commonly asked questions about financial aid.
-If you don't find the answer to your question or need further clarification, please email an: Educational Funding Advisor.
+If you don't find the answer to your question or need further clarification, please email a financial aid advisor.

 1) How do I know if I’m eligible for Financial Aid through Herzing University?

 You are eligible if you meet the following criteria:

 - You are a U.S. citizen or eligible non-citizen.

 - You have a valid social security number.
 (Exceptions include residents from the Republic of the Marshall Islands, Federated States of Micronesia, or Republic of Palau).